MartaFatto/The-Student-Accommodation-Market/README.md

 # The-student-accommodation-market

 ## Overview
-The Covid-19 pandemic has profoundly changed the market in some sectors.
+<div align="justify">The Covid-19 pandemic has profoundly changed the market in some sectors.
 This is the case of the student housing market.
 Now, more than ever, real estate agencies and private landlords need to understand customer preferences in order to find tenants for the empty rooms or apartments they own.

 The aim of this Choice-based Conjoint Analysis is to investigate customer preferences about student accommodation by answering the following research questions: